 Elie Wiesel, a survivor of a Nazi concentration camp, was not only to be a voice and a memorial for the murdered millions.
 His life’s mission was to serve as a conscience to the world, to remind humanity of the horrors of war and mass murder, to help humanity understand that there should never again be concentration camps, genocide, ruthless and merciless tyranny.

 Primo Levi understood personally what it meant to be isolated, tortured, dehumanized.
 And he wrote at length about the Holocaust.
 But somehow, he retained within himself a calm and wise humaneness.

-The Jewish Press has a bi-weekly feature in which several rabbis are asked to respond to questions.
-One of the respondents is Rabbi Marc D. Angel.
-Here are his answers to three of the recent questions.
+The Jewish Press newspaper has a bi-weekly feature in which several rabbis are asked to respond to questions.
+Rabbi Marc Angel is one of the respondents, and here are his answers that appeared in recent columns.

 Although Disraeli was a Christian, a member of Parliament, a popular author, a confidant of Queen Victoria…his detractors never stopped seeing him as a Jew, an outsider, an interloper.
 He had to struggle against unceasing political malice and anti-Jewish malevolence.
 Instead of denying or de-emphasizing his Jewish roots, Disraeli flaunted his Jewishness.

 There is much in Rabbi Sacks' essays to make us think.
 He tells us in his introduction that spirituality is not the same as religion, though the two are related.
 Spirituality happens when we open ourselves to something greater than ourselves.

 Rabbi Heschel believed that spirituality was not simply an ethereal experience of the transcendence.
 Rather, it is a power that makes claims on us.
 It expects us to work for righteousness.